liquidprompt/liquidprompt/docs/functions/public.rst

    The optional flag ``--list`` will instead list all currently loaded themes.

+   The variable :envvar:`LP_THEME` can be set to a theme name which functions like calling this function. :envvar:`LP_THEME` will always hold the currently active theme; it is updated by this function.
+If :envvar:`LP_THEME` is set to an invalid theme name, it will be reset to the previous value.

    This function supports shell autocompletion.

    .. versionadded:: 2.0

+   .. versionchanged:: 2.2
+      :envvar:`LP_THEME` reading and setting added.

 .. function:: lp_terminal_format(foreground_color, [background_color], \
                                  [bold], [underline], \